by David Legg

 The Ainu, a distinctly different people, to the north of Japan practised an elaborate bear cult into the 1920s that immediately calls to mind the Palaeolithic bear cult.
 The Ainu captured a bear cub, nurtured it for months and then sacrificed it during an elaborate ritual.
 They are the only people to have retained a full fledged bear cult into the twentieth century and the Palaeolithic elements are unmistakable; the Ainu are truly amazing from a Western anthropologist’s viewpoint.

 The Evenk have a Bear Myth.
 A girl went to the woods, got lost and wintered in a bear’s den.
 In the spring she came back to the village and in due time gave birth to a bear cub.
 Later when she married a man from her village, she had a son.
 The two brothers—one a bear-boy and the other a man-boy—grew and one day, playing and fighting, the man-boy wounds his bear brother.
 Dying, the bear explains to his boy-brother the rituals that should be followed when hunting bears and burying them.
-Since then the Evenks hold a big ritual to honour the bear.
+Since then the Evenks hold a big ritual to honor the bear.
 Inuit Bear Myth tells of a woman who has a human husband and a lover who is a bear.

 When from the Tropic, or the winter’s sun,